RayHollister/jaxplays/wiki/shows/2022_42nd_Street_(musical).md

 cast:
 crew:
 ---
 "Celebrate the 42nd anniversary of the biggest tap dance musical!
-Young Peggy Sawyer arrives in New York to audition for a Broadway show, but between prima donnas and the hectic drama behind the curtain, will circumstance
+Young Peggy Sawyer arrives in New York to audition for a Broadway show, but between prima donnas and the hectic drama behind the curtain, will circumstance dissuade Peggy from following her dreams?"
+[Home - Alhambra Theatre & Dining](https://www.alhambrajax.com/)